omega8cc/boa/docs/PX0-XTRIM.md

 barracuda/octopus/xoct/xmass/provision/install in flight; the eligibility triple present; `log/CANCELLED` means `boa cleanup`, never xtrim;
 `log/proxied.pid` present and older than `_XTRIM_MIN_DAYS` (default 14,
-hard floor 7); every live vhost a proxy vhost agreeing on ONE target IP — or the cutover's 301 redirect for a site that was named under the old box name (no proxy, no content; kept in the map as its own class, and an account whose sites were all box-named takes its target from the policy record);
-`migproxy.cnf` record agreeing with the vhosts (disagreement names `xoct proxy --repair --retarget`); no expired certificate behind a retained HTTPS vhost; every `server_name` serving through the target AND through the proxy relay (redirects accepted — SSL-Required sites answer 301 on port 80).
+hard floor 7); every live vhost a proxy vhost agreeing on ONE target IP — or the cutover's own 301 redirect for a site that was named under the old box name (recognised by its banner: no proxy, no content; kept in the map as its own class, and an account whose sites were all box-named takes its target from the policy record); `migproxy.cnf` record agreeing with the vhosts (disagreement names `xoct proxy --repair --retarget`; an all-box-named account has no vhost target to compare, so the record is taken as given); no expired certificate behind a retained HTTPS vhost (a retired box-named name is outside that gate — nothing renews its certificate, so its expiry is reported, not refused); every `server_name` serving through the target AND through the proxy relay (redirects accepted — SSL-Required sites answer 301 on port 80).
 The serving probe is not status-only: once per run the tool fingerprints the target's answer for an impossible hostname, and a